Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 {: title="Illustration of a consistency proof.
 The server proves to the client that it correctly extended the tree by giving it the hashes of marked nodes ([X] / (X)).
-The client can verify that it can construct the old root hash form the hashes of nodes marked by (X), and that it can construct the new root hash when also considering the hash of the node [X]."}
+The client can verify that it can construct the old root hash from the hashes of nodes marked by (X), and that it can construct the new root hash when also considering the hash of the node [X]."}

 ## Prefix Tree